Custom Time hierarchies

 5-4-4 weekly

-The hierarchy includes all levels and will be based on week split by month - quarter using pattern 5-4-4.
-It will use Sunday as a starting day, and 1st January is always in W1.
+The hierarchy includes all levels and will be based on a week split by months and quarters using pattern 5-4-4.
+It will use Sunday as the starting day, and 1st January is always in the first week of the year.

 var weekStartDate = new Date(timeValue); // Week starts on Sunday. weekStartDate.setDate(weekStartDate.getDate() - weekStartDate.getDay()); var year = timeValue.getFullYear(); var timezoneoffset = weekStartDate.getTimezoneOffset(); var nextYearStartDate = new Date(year + 1, 0, 1, 0, - timezoneoffset); var daysTillNextYear = (nextYearStartDate.getTime() - weekStartDate.getTime()) / 86400000.0; // 1st January is in the first week. // The last days of December that falls into the same week when 1st January are counted for the the first week of the next year. year = daysTillNextYear < 7 ? year + 1 : year; var yearStartDate = new Date(year, 0, 1); // 1st January should be in the first week. // Weeks starts on Sunday. yearStartDate.setDate(yearStartDate.getDate() - yearStartDate.getDay()); var dayInWeek = Math.ceil((timeValue.getTime() - weekStartDate.getTime()) / 86400000.0) + 1; var days = Math.ceil((weekStartDate.getTime() - yearStartDate.getTime()) / 86400000.0); var week = Math.floor(days / 7) + 1; // 13 weeks in quarter with monthly split 5 4 4. var quarter = Math.ceil(week / 13); if (quarter == 5) { quarter = 4; var month = 12 } else { var weekInQuarter = (week % 13) == 0 ?
 13 : (week % 13); var monthInQuarter = weekInQuarter == 1 ?
 1 : Math.ceil((weekInQuarter - 1) / 4); month = (quarter - 1) * 3 + monthInQuarter } const monthName = ["Jan", "Feb", "Mar", "Apr", "May", "Jun", "Jul", "Aug", "Sep", "Oct", "Nov", "Dec"]; return { year: year, year_name: "Y " + year, quarter: quarter, quarter_name: "Q" + quarter + " " + year, month: month, month_name: monthName[month - 1] + " " + year, week: week, week_name: "W" + week, day: dayInWeek, day_name: strftime("%b %d %Y", timeValue) }